 Bekah is originally from West Virginia.
 She attended West Virginia Wesleyan for her undergraduate degree in Biology, where she was active in outdoor recreation and college athletics.
 After graduating with her BS, she joined the Integrated Program in Biomedical Sciences at the University of Tennessee Health Science Center and received her PhD in 2020.
 Her doctoral work was mentored by Dr. Stacey Schultz-Cherry at St. Jude Children’s Research Hospital and focused on understanding influenza virus pathogenesis and evolution in high-risk hosts.
 Bekah completed her postdoctoral work with Dr. Jason Botten in the UVM Larner College of Medicine, working on the cellular regulation of arenavirus defective interfering particles.
 Since moving to the Green Mountain State, she has enjoyed summitting the “Vermont 5” (3/5!) and visiting all the local coffee shops (but only for tea).

-Sophomore Animal Sciences
+Animal Sciences

 Sarah is an Animal Science major on the pre-veterinary track at UVM.
 She was born and raised in New Jersey and attended the PCTI STEM Academy in Wayne, where she discovered her passion for science and the medical field.
 Sarah currently aspires to become a clinical veterinarian, while remaining open to exploring new opportunities within the field.
 In her free time, she enjoys reading and playing club water polo at UVM.
 Sarah is excited to continue exploring animal health and medicine through both academic study and hands-on experiences.
+Sarah is helping in our quest to understand species-specific responses to zoonotic influenza viruses.

 Kate is a Biology major with a Spanish minor on the pre-med track at UVM and is originally from Milwaukee, Wisconsin.
 She is interested in understanding the biological mechanisms responsible for human health and development.
 At UVM, she is also a member of the pep band where she plays the flute and works as a peer mentor for the UVM Think College Program.
 She loves Vermont winters especially, when she can ski and enjoy the snow!
 Ultimately, Kate wants to become a developmental-behavioral pediatrician but wants to explore various aspects of biology and learn as much as she can about our world along the way.
+Kate is working on understanding the epidemiology of zoonotic viruses in animal and human hosts in Vermont.

 I am searching for a recent graduate (BS) to join my group as a laboratory technician.
 The posting will be linked when available.